ADD NV Privacy Statement

-If you would like to access concerning you that is processed by ADD, let us know...
-Corporate customers see certain details themselves without a request, such as via ADD Connect.
+If you would like to access the data that ADD processes about you, let them know.
+As corporate customer, you can access certain data yourself without a request, such as via ADD Connect.

 If you exercise your right of access, ADD will give you as complete a list as possible of your data.
-It can happen that some personal data from the usual back-up files, logs and stored records is not included in that list.
-Nonetheless, it does get removed from such files in the course of subsequent routine cleaning-up processes.
+It is possible that some personal data from the usual back-up files, logs and stored records are not included in that list, not being data subject to processing at that time and, for that reason, not being immediately available.
+Therefore, they cannot be disclosed.
+Nonetheless, they do get erased from these files in the course of routine cleaning-up processes.

 2.2 You can have your data rectified

-It can happen that certain information held on you by ADD is not (or or is no longer) correct.
+It’s possible that certain data held on you by ADD is not or no longer correct.
 You can ask for the data to be corrected or completed at any time.

 2.3 You can have your data erased

-2.4 You can object to your data being used for certain purposes
+2.4 You can object to your data being processed for certain purposes

-If you disagree with how ADD invokes its legitimate interests to process certain data (see 3.4), you can object.
-We shall heed objections unless there are compelling reasons not to do so, such as when we process data with a view to combating fraud.
+If you disagree with how ADD invokes legitimate interest to process certain data (see 3.4), you can object.
+We will heed this objection unless there are compelling reasons not to do so, such as when we legally process data with a view to combating fraud.

 2.5 You can ask for your data to be transferred to a third party

-2.6 You can ask for processing of your data to be restricted
+2.6 You can ask to restrict the processing of your data

-In some cases, you may ask ADD to restrict processing of your personal data.
-Exercise of this right is conditional.
-You can exercise your right to the restricted processing:
+In certain cases, you are entitled to ask ADD to restrict the processing of your personal data.
+This right is subject to conditions.
+You may exercise your right to restrict processing:

-- during the period needed by ADD to verify the accuracy of your personal data if you challenge the accuracy of personal data concerning you that ADD processes;
+- During the period that allows ADD to verify the accuracy of your personal data if you dispute the accuracy of your personal data that ADD is processing

-- where processing is unlawful but you do not want the personal data erased;
+- If a processing is unlawful, but you do not want the personal data to be erased

-- when ADD no longer has a purpose for processing the personal data but still needs it in connection with a legal claim;
+- If ADD no longer has any purpose in processing the personal data, but you still need them in the context of a legal claim

 If you have a complaint about the exercise of your rights, ADD Complaints Management will be happy to look into it.